ShivangKakkar/pystark/docs/databases/index.md

 ---

-## TinyDB

-TinyDB is a simple database which does not require a Database URL and is very simple.
-If you are a beginner, it is for you.
-[Read How to Use It](/topics/tinydb).

----

 ## PostgreSQL (using sqlalchemy)

 - **Database URL** - You need to add ``DATABASE_URL`` to ``.env``.
 If you are using Heroku boilerplate, leave it to **Heroku** and **pystark**.
 Otherwise, you can get a Database URL from [ElephantSQL](http://www.elephantsql.com)